 Kameleon007/iStock Unreleased via Getty Images

 Since I began covering crypto on Seeking Alpha, I don’t think I’ve made it any mystery that I believe meme coins are terrible investments.
-In an industry that is filled with scams, grifts, and needless tokens, meme coins stand out
+In an industry that is filled with scams, grifts, and needless tokens, meme coins stand out as particularly poor instruments for investment capital.
+I even started a marketplace service because I want to help crypto-interested Seeking Alpha readers ‘put the dog money down’ and separate the complete junk from the crypto assets that have staying power.
+Despite only covering it publicly one time, Dogecoin (DOGE-USD) has been one of my least favorite cryptos of this cycle.

 When I last wrote about Dogecoin I highlighted the centralization issue, the fact that it was created as a joke, the lack of a supply cap, the expensive transactions compared to peers, and the low usage among other payment-focused crypto coins.
 Each of those problems is still evident today.
 But now we have what I view as more bearish developments that are specific to Dogecoin.
 This is in addition to a macro environment that still suggests risk-off is the correct approach to portfolio allocation for the time being.